Teresa Miller (academic): Professional affiliations

 Inside and outside of the University, Miller was deeply involved with prison and immigration law and diversity initiatives.

 As a member of the American Bar Association (ABA) Task Force on Standards for the Legal Status of Prisoners, Miller helped rewrite the Standards on the Legal Status of Prisoners (2010).
 Miller also served on the Board of the Prisoner Legal Services of New York as well as the Board of the Correctional Association of New York.

 Miller was a volunteer with the Attica Correctional Facility's Lifers Organization, and she helped organize visits to Attica from performers in the Glimmerglass Festival for opera performances in the prison.
 In 2015, Verdi's Macbeth was performed, and in 2016, there were selections from La bohème (1896).
 By 2017, the Glimmerglass Festival performers had performed three times in the prison.

 Prison documentary

 In 2009, Miller produced and co-directed a 24-minute short documentary entitled Encountering Attica.
 The documentary takes place within the Attica Correctional Facility, where Miller had worked extensively.
 The documentary focused on the year-long interactions between three first year Buffalo law students and Attica inmates who were serving life sentences.

 In addition to teaching prison law and advocating for the rights of prisoners, Miller also analyzed the experiences of correction officers who work within the prison system; she concluded that officers and prisoners face many of the same experiences and difficulties.

 Personal life

 Miller married Daniel Mikofsky in 1998 and they had three children.
 They separated in 2013.
 She later partnered with Paula DiPerna.

 Miller died on August 6, 2021, in Manhattan, New York.
-Her daughter, Seychelle Mikofsky, said Miller's death was caused by gallbladder cancer.
+Her daughter, Seychelle Mikofsky, said her death was caused by gallbladder cancer.